Ariflo/GulpMochaAutomatedTesting/README.md

 ##Step 2: Create and Build your gulpfile.js

-You'll want to create a gulpfile.js file outside of the test folder if you don't have it already
+You'll want to create a gulpfile.js if you don't have it already

 ```
 $ touch gulpfile.js